voteagora/agora-next/README.md

 Use `@/components/Hero` as the reference for this section to see how clean the template file is + the corresponding styles.

 1. Think of a good name for your component
-2. Navigate to the component tree and see if there is already a folder that semantically matches what your new comonent will do.
+2. Navigate to the component tree and see if there is already a folder that semantically matches what your new component will do.
 If not, create one.
 3. Duplicate the name of the folder as a JS/TSX file inside it.
 This will be your component.
 4. Create a `<folder_name>.module.scss` file and name it with the same name as your component file.
 This will hold the styles.
 5. Build your component
-6. Use semantic HTML elements where appropirate and target styles using the class name
+6. Use semantic HTML elements where appropriate and target styles using the class name
 7. In your SCSS file, make sure that you import

 ### Global styles